 About Kath McGuire

-Meanwhile lets just say that we are proud Kath McGuire contributed a whooping 24 entries.
+But we are proud to say that Kath McGuire contributed 24 entries already.

 In the hands of an artisan, banana branches which have sloughed off the tree become used to create something beautiful.
 Using only a razor blade and glue mixed with cassava flour, artisans cut tiny pieces of the surface of the leaf and glue them into patterns of beauty.
 Banana leaf mosaics beautifully adorn our greeting cards.